SunilKumarPeela/GoogleChronicleSOCInvestigation/README.md

 ![Chronicle23](https://github.com/SunilKumarPeela/cyberimages/blob/main/Chronicle35.png)

+## 🚨 Phase 3: Threat Rule Validation and Cross-System Correlation

+In **Phase 3**, the investigation transitioned from endpoint-level evidence to rule-level intelligence validation — confirming how the attack pattern was identified, triggered, and correlated across multiple telemetry sources within Google Chronicle.

+---

 ### 🧠 Step 22: Deep Process Telemetry — Verifying Execution and Payload Source
 The **Process_Launch log** from Tanium Stream confirms that **Excel.exe** was executed by **Outlook.exe** on both `steve-watson-pc` and `mikeross-pc`, sharing the same **parent PID (22895)**.
 The telemetry shows identical **file paths** and **MD5 hashes**, proving both systems executed the same malicious Office payload.